tsudo/arwx/README.md

 - Establish an Out-of-Town Contact (OOC) – Phone systems might be able to route you out-of-region easier than in town.
 Pick a friend or family member that you all agree to call if severe weather strikes and you are separated and can’t get in touch with your immediate family.
 Use this out OOC as a relay and check-in to know everyone is safe.
 - Remember to try texting – SMS takes very little data and may work even if calls don’t.
 - Write down numbers – If you dropped your phone while running to shelter do you know the number of your spouse?
 OOC?
 Kid’s school?
 As you make this plan, write it down on a contact card and keep it in a purse or wallet.
-- Tell Family about Safe and Well – [Safe and Well](https://safeandwell.communityos.org/cms/) is a Red Cross site where you can list yourself as safe after a major disaster.
-Might be a good idea to let family know to look there in case they don’t hear from you.
 - Use Ready.gov‘s great resources like the [Family Communication Plan Builder](https://www.fema.gov/media-library-data/1440449346150-1ff18127345615d8b7e1effb4752b668/Family_Comm_Plan_508_20150820.pdf) and more.

 ## Build a Kit